 Sonoma Valley Regional Park: With its flat and paved multi-use trail — surrounded by hills, native grasses, seasonal wildflower displays and outstanding oak woodlands — this 202-acre park is easy and enjoyable to traverse for anybody, including folks in wheelchairs or families with tots in tow.
 If you’d prefer a path with a bit more challenge, take off on one of the dirt trails.
 And an extra added attraction: the family pooch can run free in the adjoining Elizabeth Anne Perrone Dog Park (dogs must be leashed elsewhere).
 You can download a map of the park (13630 Sonoma Highway, Glen Ellen, 707-539-8092).

 Jack London State Historic Park: Hiking trails in this fabulous park are plentiful, ranging from easy to quite steep; you can get any sort of workout you like here.
 In addition, you can tour the cottage where Jack and Charmian London once lived, visit the small museum, explore London’s Beauty Ranch and its buildings, and more.
-Additional details are available online at JackLondonPark.com (2400 London Ranch Road, Glen Ellen, 707-938-5216; entry $10 per vehicle and $5 walk-in or bicycle).
+Additional details are available online at JackLondonPark.com (2400 London Ranch Road, Glen Ellen, 707-938-5216; park entry/parking $10 per vehicle; cottage entry $3 or free for children under 13).